 Sonic 2sday

-This strategy allowed the first Sonic game to take off, and allowed Sega to portray themselves as the “cool” video game company, as opposed to Nintendo’s more child and family-friendly image.
+This strategy allowed the first Sonic game to take off and allowed Sega to portray itself as the “cool” video game company, as opposed to Nintendo’s more child and family-friendly image.
 It was enough to allow Sega to take a sizeable chunk of the market share from Nintendo in those early days, but they wanted to keep up the momentum.
 As the Sega Technical Institute and Yuji Naka worked on Sonic 2, Sega’s marketing team knew they had one heck of a game on their hands.
-Now all they had to do was figure out a way to get even more people to notice it.
+Now, all they had to do was figure out a way to get even more people to notice it.
 And that’s when Sega marketers Al Nilsen and Diane Fornasier came up with a brilliant idea: Sonic 2sday.

 Back in the ’90s, video games were not generally given specific release dates.
 It was more like release windows; sometimes it would be a month, sometimes it would be a season.
 Basically, you would only have a vague idea of when a game was coming out.
 If you wanted to get the newest hot games, you’d have to go to your favorite retailer and hope that they got lucky, and that you did as well.

 Nilsen and Fornasier looked at the way movies were being released.
 You choose a day for a big-name movie, and people get excited because they know a specific day to shoot for.
-They submitted the idea for a global release date to Sega of America President, Tom Kalinske, and the company set to work organizing it with shipping companies and retailers.
+They submitted the idea for a global release date to Sega of America President Tom Kalinske, and the company set to work organizing it with shipping companies and retailers.
 The logistics of having a global release event were massive, and there were a million things that could potentially go wrong with it.

 All Square

 But Sega pulled it off.
 On November 24, 1992, Sonic 2sday went off with only a minor hiccup or two.
-All around the world, Sonic 2 went on sale (with the minor exception of Japan where it was released a few days early, but that is another story).
+All around the world, Sonic 2 went on sale (with the minor exception of Japan, where it was released a few days early, but that is another story).
 And it was a roaring success, Sonic 2 became one of the best-selling Sega Genesis games.
 When the excitement for Sonic 2sday made the news, several executives at Nintendo of America said something to the effect of, “Sega has stolen Christmas.”
 People went out in droves to get the Genesis to play this game, and it proved that Nintendo was not the only company in the video game market.

 So, whether you are a Sonic fan or not, I wish all of you gamers out there a very happy Sonic 2sday.
 I know that I am grateful for the impact it had on this quirky little hobby of ours.